pelithne/k8s/workshop.md

 ### Test application locally

 To see the running application, enter http://localhost:8080 in a local web browser.
+If you are using Docker Toolbox, the default address will be http://192.168.99.100:8080.

 The sample application loads, as shown in the following example:

 ![Image of Kubernetes cluster on Azure](./media/azure-vote.png)